openaps/AndroidAPSdocs/docs/EN/Configuration/Watchfaces.md

 The simplified UI mode is available for the watch-faces: AAPS, AAPS V2, Home Big, Digital Style, Steampunk, and Cockpit.
 The simplified UI is optional and is configured through the watch face settings. (log press the watch face and click “edit” or the gear icon) Select the configuration “Simplify UI" and set it to “During charging” or “Always on and charging”

 The Android developer options enable your watch to stay awake during charging.
-To make the developer options available, see https://developer.android.com/training/wearables/get-started/debugging.
+To make the developer options available, see the [official documentation](https://developer.android.com/training/wearables/get-started/debugging).
 Set the “Stay awake when charging” to “on” in the developer options”.

 Note: not all displays can handle always-on very well.
 It can cause screen burn-in, especially on the older OLED displays.
 The watches will generally dim the display to prevent burn-in; please check your owner’s manual, the manufacturing, or the internet for advice.